AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-headless/author/basics.md

 ![Create Content Fragment option](/help/journey-headless/author/assets/headless-journey-author-content-fragment-01.png)

 This time a wizard opens.
-The first step is to select the Content Fragment Model that your fragment will be based on:
+The first step is to select the Content Fragment Model that your fragment is based on:

 ![Create Content Fragment - select Model](/help/journey-headless/author/assets/headless-journey-author-content-fragment-02.png)